- I’m a _______ major -- can I study abroad?

 6. Can I use my financial aid?

-IWU policy states that financial aid from both institutional and federal/state sources may be applied to one international May Term course and one semester abroad.
+IWU policy states that financial aid from both institutional and federal/state sources may be applied to one semester of University-approved study abroad and one semester of approved domestic off-campus study.
 Federal/state aid may be applied to a second semester abroad, but IWU aid normally cannot be applied.
+While the University does not provide any IWU assistance for May Term travel courses, students can apply for the a competitive need-based IWU Study Abroad Scholarship or pursue private educational loans or PLUS loans.

 As noted above, external financial aid for studying abroad is available not only from program providers but from federal sources and private agencies.